 If you are unsure of what plant species to use, you might want to get in touch with an indoor plant specialist like Ambius.

-The thing that kills most plants is not the light, however, it’s people either under watering or overwatering.
-Just because certain plants thrive in low light, it doesn’t mean they need less water.
+The thing that kills most plants is not the light.
+Instead, it’s people either under-watering or over-watering.
+Just because certain plants thrive in low light, doesn’t mean they need less water.

-In fact, some low light plants require quite a bit.
-A professional plant technician knows what type of plants you have on sight and has knowledge about just the right water levels so that they thrive.
+In fact, some low-light plants require quite a bit.
+A professional plant technician knows what type of plants you have on sight and has knowledge about just the right water levels.

 A trained plant designer will consider which plants will work nicely together when planted side-by-side.
-The right design element will create a space that really stands out and employees will really want to use.
+The right design elements will create a space that really stands out and that employees will really want to use.